dotd/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### Analysis and Process of Development
 I started with a much simpler networks.
 I've noticed in the test phase, as well in the simulator, that the driving of the car was too rough.
 Therefore, I've looked for a way to fit more accurately to the behavior that I want, in the cost at first of overfitting.
 I based the network part of it on the nVidia network (layers 1-3) and part on the classical LetNet (the rest of the network).

-####2.
-Attempts to reduce overfitting in the model
+### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+In order to cope with overfitting, I used both the left and right images that the simulator produced.
+Also, I generated myself the data and played in the simulator no standard behavior such as recovering from going off the road, as well providing much more than the default data provided.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.
+Actually, since the parameter space is quite big, I preffered not play with this part of the project.

-####4.
-Appropriate training data
+### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road (as mentioned above).

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+## Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...